We're specialist Software Solicitors

 Contracts and Commercial Transactions

-- cloud-based services & SaaS agreements: software-as-a-service and appropriate licensing models, service level agreements (ie SLAs), & rectifying shortfalls in proposed delivery of online services
+- cloud-based services & SaaS agreements: legal advice on and contract drafting on software-as-a-service contracts, appropriate licensing models, service level agreements (ie SLAs), and rectifying shortfalls in proposed delivery of online services

 - data licensing: to include relevant rights and excluded those which are not applicable to the transaction, to avoid over-licensing and under-licensing